SarwarSaif/Data-Structure_Algorithms/JavaScript/Data.Structure/ReadMe.md

 Hash table has all the advantages compared to an Array but it's unordered.

-Linked List solve all of these problems.
+Linked List solve the problems of Insertion and Deletion which has time complexity of O(1).